aloisdg/aloisdg-blog/posts/optimize-boolean-logic.md

     => paths.Where(patternPredicate);
 ```

 Alright now we will stop modifying `FilterByPattern` and focus on `PatternPredicate`.
 Since we are only dealing with boolean maybe there is a refactoring to do here.
-Lets switch from ternary to basic boolean logic.
+Let's switch from ternary to basic boolean logic.

 ```csharp
 public static string PatternPredicate(string includePattern, string excludePattern, string path) =>